fireblocks/py-sdk/docs/SmartTransferApi.md

     created_by_me = True # bool | Filter created tickets by created by self or by others.
 Optional (optional) expires_after = '2013-10-20T19:20:30+01:00' # datetime | Lower bound of search range.
 Optional (optional) expires_before = '2013-10-20T19:20:30+01:00' # datetime | Upper bound of search range.
 Optional (optional)
     type = 'type_example' # str | Type of transfer.
-ASYNC executes transfers as they are funded, ATOMIC executes all terms (legs) as one atomic transfer (optional) external_ref_id = 'external_ref_id_example' # str | External ref.
+ASYNC executes transfers as they are funded, DVP executes all terms (legs) as one dvp transfer (optional) external_ref_id = 'external_ref_id_example' # str | External ref.
 ID that workspace can use to identify ticket outside of Fireblocks system. (optional) after = 'after_example' # str | ID of the record after which to fetch $limit records (optional) limit = 3.4 # float | Number of records to fetch.
 By default, it is 100 (optional)